vuejs-fr/docs/en/api/configuration-modern.md

 ---
-title: "API: The modern Property"
+title: "API: The modern Property (EN)"
 description: Build and server a modern bundle
 ---